davidosomething/yanjing/README.md

 # Yanjing

-KWin script to resize and move windows
+KWin script to resize and move windows.

 ## Commands

+- Yanjing LEFT - `no default`
-`ctrl-shift-meta-a` - Flush the window to the LEFT side of the screen, or resize it if already flushed.
+    - Vertically maximize, flush the window to the LEFT side of the screen, or resize width if already flushed.
+- Yanjing CENTER - `no default`

-`ctrl-shift-meta-x` - Center window horizontally or resize it if already centered.
+    - Vertically maximize, center window horizontally, or resize width if already centered.
 Centering allows a 2px margin of error.
+- Yanjing RIGHT - `no default`
+    - Vertically maximize, flush the window to the RIGHT side of the screen, or resize width if already flushed.
+- Yanjing yMax + LEFT - `ctrl-shift-meta-a`
+    - Vertically maximize, flush the window to the LEFT side of the screen, or resize width if already flushed.
+- Yanjing yMax + CENTER - `ctrl-shift-meta-x` -
+    - Vertically maximize, center window horizontally, or resize width if already centered.
+Centering allows a 2px margin of error.
+- Yanjing yMax + RIGHT - `ctrl-shift-meta-d`

-`ctrl-shift-meta-d` - Flush the window to the RIGHT side of the screen, or resize it if already flushed.
+    - Vertically maximize, flush the window to the RIGHT side of the screen, or resize width if already flushed.

 ### Resizing logic